 The College Preparation program at Keyano College offers those who complete the program two High School Equivalency Diplomas that are universally accepted by universities, colleges, trade schools and employers.
-Courses taken by College Preparation students are accepted in lieu of Alberta Learning courses.
-To ensure this acceptance, all courses must be reviewed and approved by the
+Courses taken by College Preparation students are equivalent to Alberta Education courses.

 Alberta Council on Admissions and Transfers (ACAT).
-A listing of all acceptable in lieu courses is published annually: transfer. alberta.ca.
+A listing of all acceptable equivalent courses is published annually: transfer. alberta.ca.